 Things become rather more difficult once your characters enter the galaxy.
-The basic formula is Prosperity plus time plus effort equals Ship Points.
-This exchange involves a permanent sacrifice of maximum Prosperity; any which is spent to be turned into Ship Points is lost.
-Three maximum Prosperity yields one Ship Point.
+The basic formula is Prosperity Points plus time plus effort equals Ship Points.
+This exchange involves a permanent sacrifice of Prosperity Points; any which are spent to be turned into Ship Points are spent for good.

 There are no hard and fast rules for precisely what quantities go into the equation, and it is difficult to quantify effort in the best of times, but I will provide these rough rules of thumb.
-A party not seeking Ship Points may nevertheless have the opportunity to spend 10 to 20 Prosperity per year on them.
-A party actively seeking Ship Points between other adventures may find opportunities for 25 to 40 Ship Points per year.
-A party seeking Ship Points to the exclusion of everything else can come across enough relevant work to convert Prosperity into up to 75 Ship Points per year.
+A party not looking to gain Ship Points may still come across opportunities to turn five or ten Prosperity Points into five or ten Ship Points over the course of a year of game time.
+A party seeking to gain Ship Points but not dedicating their attention to it exclusively might find themselves able to obtain between 15 and 20 Ship Points at the price of 20 to 25 Prosperity Points over the course of a year.
+A party dedicating itself entirely to gaining Ship Points might be able to make 40 to 50 Ship Points in exchange for 50 to 75 Prosperity Points.